Sarah H. Moss Fellowship

-Letters of recommendation: Letters can be emailed to CTL Director Dr. Eddie Watson at firstname.lastname@example.org
+Letters of recommendation: Letters can be emailed to CTL Director and Chair of the Sarah H. Moss Selection Committee Meg Mittelstadt, Megan.Mittelstadt@uga.edu.

-Sarah H. Moss Fellowships for faculty of the University of Georgia in Athens are available beginning with the summer semester.
-These fellowships are for advanced study in institutions of learning of high standing abroad and in the United States.
-The fellowships, administered by CTL since 1987, provide funds for travel and related expenses for faculty pursuing advanced study in institutions of higher learning abroad and in the United States.
-Expenses of family members accompanying married faculty are also covered.
-The purpose of these fellowships, funded through a bequest from the estate of Sarah H. Moss, is to provide young University of Georgia faculty a "broad outlook and acquaintance with conditions and standards in other parts of the world. . . ."
+Sarah H. Moss Fellowships, administered by CTL since 1987, provide funds for travel and related expenses for tenure-track faculty of the University of Georgia (Athens) pursuing advanced scholarship, research, and study in institutions of higher learning abroad and in the United States.
+The purpose of these fellowships, funded through a bequest from the estate of Sarah H. Moss, is to provide early career University of Georgia faculty a "broad outlook and acquaintance with conditions and standards in other parts of the world. . . ."
 Funding is available in amounts of up to $10,000 and may include subsistence for family members.
 The award may be made twice.
 Additional support funds from the nominee's department are desirable.
-For further information, please contact Dr. Eddie Watson, email@example.com.
+For further information, please contact committee chair Dr. Megan Mittelstadt, Megan.Mittelstadt@uga.edu.

 Requirements for Applicants

-- Applicants should show promise of unusual accomplishment in study at universities other than in Southern states including and contiguous to Georgia.
+- Applicants should show promise of unusual accomplishment in study at universities or instituions other than in Southern states including and contiguous to Georgia.

 - Approval is required of one's department head and dean if a leave of absence during the academic year is requested.

-- Recipients must agree to return to The University of Georgia for one year after receiving a scholarship or re-pay the amount of the award.
+- Recipients must agree to return to the University of Georgia for at least one year after receiving a scholarship or re-pay the amount of the award.

-- Those selected for the 2015-2016 Sarah H. Moss Fellowship Program must provide a summative report of their fellowship experiences and accomplishments to the Director of the Center for Teaching and Learning (Eddie Watson, firstname.lastname@example.org) by April 30, 2016.
+- Those selected for the 2019-2020 Sarah H. Moss Fellowship Program must provide a summative report of their fellowship experiences and accomplishments to the Chair of the Sarah H. Moss Selection Committee (Dr. Megan Mittelstadt, Megan.Mittelstadt@uga.edu) by July 30, 2020 (Participants in the 2018-2019 program must provide this report by July 30, 2019).

 Procedure for Application

-Applications are available in the Center for Teaching and Learning, Instructional Plaza-North.
-Seven complete copies of all application materials are due in CTL by March 27, 2015.
+Eight complete copies of all application materials are due in CTL by 12:00pm on March 28, 2019.
 Applicants are encouraged to consult with respective department heads and senior faculty members in preparing proposals to be submitted to the Moss Committee.
-The Committee reviewing applications for Sarah H. Moss Fellowships encourages candidates to apply for other fellowships before or at the same time they are applying for Sarah H. Moss Fellowships. (e.g., NATO, NIH Senior, and Guggenheim).
+The Committee reviewing applications for Sarah H. Moss Fellowships encourages candidates to apply for other fellowships before or at the same time they are applying for Sarah H. Moss Fellowships. (e.g., NATO, NIH, and Guggenheim).
 All applicants are reviewed by the Sarah H. Moss Fellowship Committee.

 Method of Selection